josh548/squirrel-csharp/docs/builtin-operators.md

 ---
 Takes an array of symbols followed by a sequence of values and binds the values to the symbols in the current scope.
 Bound values can be accessed from inner scopes, but not from outer scopes.
+Returns `null`.

 ```
 (block